-In 1966, while popular Melbourne band The Untouchables were playing at the Maas Cabaret in St Kilda, bass player and lead vocalist Charlie Bayliss was approached by an entrepreneur named Michael Kopp, who had observed the worldwide phenomenon of British pop groups and decided that he would try to create a rock band to rival the Beatles.
+In 1966, while popular Melbourne band The Untouchables were playing at the Maas Cabaret in St Kilda, bass player and lead vocalist Charlie Bayliss was approached by a promoter named Michael Kopp, who had observed the worldwide phenomenon of British pop groups and decided that he would try to create a rock band to rival the Beatles.

-Kopp had set up a company called Orbit, located in the very prestigious Southern Cross Hotel complex, for this purpose.
-Also recruited for this venture was legendary Melbourne recording and media consultant Bob King Crawford, who would write the songs for this band.
-Buff Parry, a wealthy businessman who owned a bus company in New Guinea, was the financial backer of the enterprise.
+For this purpose, Kopp had set up a company called Orbit, with an office located in the very prestigious Southern Cross Hotel complex.
+Also recruited for this venture was legendary Melbourne recording and media consultant, the late Bob 'King' Crawford, who would write the songs for this band.
+The late Buff Parry, a wealthy businessman who owned a bus company in New Guinea, was the financial backer of the enterprise.

-Charlie was tasked to find musicians for this proposed supergroup, so naturally he invited Untouchables lead guitarist Ziggy to join and recruited rhythm guitarist Kevin Thomas and drummer Malcolm McPhee.
-The band then started rehearsing at television Channel Seven's Artransa studios in St Kilda to record the first of many hoped-for hit songs and perform at many hoped-for sellout concerts.
+Charlie was tasked to find musicians for this proposed supergroup, so he invited me as the lead guitarist from the Untouchables to join and recruited rhythm guitarist Kevin Thomas and drummer Malcolm McPhee.
+The band then started rehearsing at television Channel Seven's Artransa studios in St Kilda, preparing to record the first of many hoped-for hit songs and perform at many hoped-for sellout concerts.

 Michael Kopp decided that this Aussie supergroup had to be different, so in a flash of utter stupidity, he devised probably the silliest gimmick of them all.
 The band members would claim to come from another planet, have preposterous sounding alien names and their identities would literally remain a complete mystery.
 With his usual flair for the dramatic, Kopp predictably named the band The Mystrys.

-Ziggy, whose contrived alien name was Kuff (don't say it backwards) and the boys wore outrageous futuristic outfits and even worse, green velvet hoods with only eye and mouth holes.
-Apart from being extremely uncomfortable, these hoods totally negated any chance of rock fans being attracted by the looks of the band members, which was the most important factor for anybody wishing to achieve pop stardom.
+My contrived alien name was Kuff (don't say it backwards) and the other band members had equally silly names and not only that, we pretended that we had an invisible fifth member.
+We mostly wore snappy suits in the style of that era and we wore green velvet hoods with only eye and mouth holes.
+Apart from being extremely uncomfortable, these hoods totally negated any chance of teenybopper rock fans being attracted by the looks of the band members, which was the most important factor for anybody wishing to achieve pop stardom.

-Although The Mystrys always received excellent reviews for their television and live performances, the concept of a rock band with bagged heads tended to dampen the imaginations of the millions of young girl rock fans, who were more interested in handsome pop stars than a group of guys who looked as if they were about to rob a bank.
-In fact on more than one occasion, the police were called by people who had seen The Mystrys in transit, but who had not been worldly enough to realise that they were in the presence of the latest rock and roll sensations, not a gang of crooks.
+Although The Mystrys always received excellent reviews for their television and live performances, the concept of a rock band with bagged heads tended to dampen the ardour of the millions of young girl rock fans, who were more interested in handsome pop stars than a group of guys who looked as if they were about to rob a bank.
+In fact on more than one occasion, the police were called by people who had seen The Mystrys in transit, wearing masks and carrying musical instrument cases, but who had not been worldly enough to realise that they were in the presence of the latest rock and roll sensations, not a gang of crooks.

 Although Mystrys drummer Malcolm McPhee was a phenomenally talented musician for that era, he suffered from a number of personal problems, including alcoholism and suspected drug use.
 Because of this, he became notoriously unreliable, arriving late for rehearsals or not even showing up at all on occasions.
 This was a very frustrating and untenable situation for the other members of the band.